-This is the first component to setting up a business template and basically requires adding a new business against a specific white label.
+This is the first component to setting up a business template and basically requires adding a new business against a specific brand.
 As such, anyone who has full access business permissions can complete this step.
 This includes:

-- a user that has full access permission to one or more businesses listed under the white label.
+- a user that has full access permission to one or more businesses listed under the brand.

 Classifying the source business as a business template